rememberSoftwares/yacana/README.md

 ...and many more!

+"""Built for getting things done / No silly web UIs required"""

 # Why choose Yacana over other frameworks?

 Yacana was built to make local LLMs great!
-It won't work with chatGPT, and we don't intend to make it.
-An important part of the future lies in local open source models.
+It probably won't work with chatGPT and we don't intend on making this a priority.
+Yacana was created to get the best results from self-hosted open source LLMs and not frontier proprietary models.
 Many companies cannot afford paid subscriptions to proprietary models or won't for privacy issues.
-Also, agentic frameworks tend to cost way more than simple chat, generating cloud bills that could ruin a business.
+Also, agentic frameworks tend to cost way more than simple user-chat interactions, generating cloud bills that could ruin a business.
 But why pay for AI when you can have it for only a fraction of the cost hosted on a single GPU machine or the device itself?
 This is where Yacana can help you harness the power of LLMs whatever the size and achieve production-grade results.

 > What other good frameworks are out there?
 * **CrewAI** is very simple to use but is terrible when dealing with local models.
-This is because most of the heavy lifting is left to the LLM and if chatGPT or any other proprietary frontier models can deal with complex prompting, local LLMs cannot.
-Can we expect the same performance from 8 Billion parameters proprietary models with over 1000 Billion parameters? it's impossible.
-That's why CrewAI doesn't do well with local LLMs and also.
-This means that it cannot call tools!
-And calling tool is the most useful functionality a framework should offer.
+This is because most of the heavy lifting is left to the LLM and if proprietary models can deal with complex prompting, local LLMs cannot.
+Can we expect the same performance from 8 Billion parameters LLM than proprietary LLMs with over 1000 Billion parameters?
+It's impossible.
+That's why CrewAI doesn't do well with local LLMs.
+It was built for frontier LLMs and nothing else.
+Also, it cannot call tools correctly!
+And calling tools is the most useful functionality a framework should offer.

-➡️**Why would Yacana be better suited ?** We loved how easy creating agents in CrewAI was.
+➡️**Why would Yacana be better suited ?** We love how easy creating agents in CrewAI is.
 So when building Yacana it was clear to us that it needed the same level of simplicity.
-Learning to program with Yacana is very easy and only takes a few minutes.
+Learning to program with Yacana is very easy and only takes a few minutes to get up and running.
 Also, the tool-calling feature was of paramount importance.
 That's why we worked on making Yacana's tool-calling ability so good that even tiny LLMs like Phi can call tools with almost a 100% chance of success.
+This makes Yacana one of the best frameworks for IoT.

-* **LangGraph** is one of the best tools of 2024 to work with local models.
-It allows to creation of complex workflows that guide the LLM along a specific route to achieve a specific result.
-The problem with langGraph is its learning curve that is far above many developers and the spotty documentation doesn't help.
+* **LangGraph** is one of the best tools of 2024 to work with local LLMs.
+It helps create complex workflows that guide the LLM along a specific route to achieve specific results.
+The problem with langGraph is its learning curve, far above what many developers can sustain.
+Also, the spotty documentation doesn't help...
 It does allow tool calling but only with models that support function calling natively.
 Learning LangGraph has a one in three chance to give you a burnout.
-Also, the graph definition, besides being a great conceptual idea, is poorly implemented (IMHO) and the fact that they introduced a web UI to control the framework seems like an admission of failure (even though the UI looks great).
+On top of that, the graph definition, besides being a great conceptual idea, is poorly implemented (IMHO) and the fact they introduced a web UI to help control the framework seems like an admission of failure (even though the UI looks great).
 But as a developer, I don't want to rely on yet another tool.

 ➡️**Why would Yacana be better suited?** The LangGraph nodes system that guides LLMs in a graph is great and is the reason why it succeeds with local LLMs.
 Knowing this we build Yacana with the same concept.
-But instead of having a complex graph system Yacana provides a classic programming interface in Python that can be leveraged by any developers regardless of their level of expertise.
-No burnouts here.
-So, Yacana provides its own way to chain Tasks and achieve a computable result in the end that can be used in classic programming products.
-This makes Yacana a production-ready tool that can be easily integrated with any software.
+But instead of having a complex graph system where each interaction is hardcoded, Yacana provides a classic programming interface in Python that can be leveraged by any developer regardless of their level of expertise.
+No burnouts here!
+Yacana provides its own way to chain Tasks and achieve a computable result that can be integrated into "classic" programming production-ready products.

-**In summary...** Yacana took the simplicity of CrewAI, and its capability to have multi-agent chats but followed the LangGraph principle of guidance using a dedicated Task system that guarantees a computable result at the end of the workflow.
+**In short...** Yacana took the simplicity of CrewAI, and its capability to have multi-agent chats but followed the LangGraph principle of guidance using a dedicated Task system that guarantees a computable result at the end of the workflow.
 Also, Yacana is the only Framework proposing a tool-calling system with a high success rate.
-Also, it's free and open source (MIT) forever.
-It is made by the community, for the community.
+Moreover, it's free and open source (MIT) forever.
+It is made with love by the community, for the community.

 **What's the catch ?** Well nothing really.
-But for transparency, you must understand that this version has only been tested with Ollama as an inference server.
+However, you should acknowledge that the current version has only been tested with Ollama as inference server.
 We know that you guys out there are also using other inference technologies like VLLM, etc. Yacana has not been tested with this type of tech...
 Yet!
-The next update will focus on making sure that performance when connected to something other than Ollama doesn't degrade in any way.
+The next update will focus on making sure that you get the same level of performance when connected to something other than Ollama.
 Stay tuned.
 This will be addressed in the next few weeks.
-Also, note that we are not saying that it's not compatible with other inference servers.
-We're saying that we don't know yet. ^^
+Besides, we are not saying that it's not compatible with other inference servers.
+We're saying that we don't know, yet. ^^

 # Quickstart